Compensation in neighbour disputes over boundaries

 When residential property is involved, damages are usually awarded using expert evidence regarding a decrease in value of the claimant’s land and any corresponding increase in the value of the defendant’s land as in Horsford v Bird .
 That said, where the trespass is minor, these awards may be very small or nominal, and the court may consider the proportionality of a party having brought claims.

-In a recent unrecorded case involving trespass, the claimant successfully brought a claim against the defendant, who was found to be unlawfully parking on an area of land included within the claimant’s title.
+In a recent unrecorded neighbour dispute involving trespass, the claimant successfully brought a claim against the defendant, who was found to be unlawfully parking on an area of land included within the claimant’s title.
 The claimant was awarded just £1 in damages.

 In another recent unrecorded case, Lyons Davidson acted for a claimant who was successful in obtaining a mandatory injunction requiring removal of a fence that encroached on our client’s property.
 We also gained £3,000 general damages for loss of enjoyment of the fenced-off part of the lawn.
 In this case, the area of land in dispute was 25m2.